 The crossings to the mainland take around 7 hours, therefore some sailings are overnight.

 Palma de Mallorca has its own city bus network, provided by EMT, and a metro.
-I will write about Palma in a separate post in due course.
+I have written about Palma in a separate post.